How to Ship Meat Using Reusable Gel Ice Packs

 In preparing to pack your insulated shipping cooler box kit full of meat products, it is always a bad idea to assemble your packaging in a warm location.
 Extend the shelf life of your product and lengthen the effectiveness of your shipping package by putting everything together in a temperature-controlled area.

-Step #2 – Position EPS Foam Cooler & Corrugated Outer Box Same Area as Meat
+Step #2 – Position EPS Foam Cooler and Corrugated Outer Box Near Meat

 The foam cooler (people call it Styrofoam, but it's really EPS) needs to be clean and sanitary along with all the other items in your cold packaging supplies checklist.